 “Good,” Jamie replies.

-Snatchers deceive with human masks, but women are such masters of deception that they use Snatchers as masks.
+Snatchers deceive with human masks, but women in the game are depicted as such masters of deception that they use Snatchers as masks.

-It’s no mistake that one segment of the game has Gillian enter a place called Joy Division and choose a mask over happiness.
-(Plato’s Cavern in the official English translations.)
-The masks available for purchase in most versions of Snatcher are that of a mummy,—the appearance of which is obscured and buried beneath the surface for generations, a trait seen reflected in Gillian’s cryogenic sleep as well as the lifestyle of Snatchers,—and a Moai.
+One segment of the game has Gillian enter a place called Joy Division (love that band) and choose a mask over happiness.
+The masks available for purchase in most versions of Snatcher are that of a mummy, whose appearance is obscured and buried beneath the surface for generations, and a Moai.
 Easter Island statues were called “Moai heads” because the bodies of the statues were buried underground for hundreds of years.
 Only the heads were visible, betraying what lay beneath.
 The mummy and Moai masks both represent things that hold secrets buried under surface appearance.
-Like Snatchers.
-Like real people.
-Like women.

-Gillian dons one of the masks and enters a masquerade bar called Outer Heaven, a name which may evoke thoughts of the antithesis of Outer Heaven—Inner Hell.
-Inside Snatcher’s Outer Heaven bar are men in costume, men pretending to be something they’re not in an environment that condones it.
+Gillian dons one of the masks and enters a masquerade bar called Outer Heaven.
 Alerting the bar’s inhabitants to Gillian’s true identity in any way causes him to be thrown out.
 However, there’s one important thing about the scene in the Outer Heaven bar: Isabella Velvet.
 She’s the only character in that bar not pretending to be someone else.
 Isabella being the night’s entertainment is advertised out on the street in a holographic ad, so her presence is no secret.
 All of the cosplayers in the bar are staring at Isabella up on the center stage.
-She is symbolic of something.

 Isabella Velvet can give Gillian a fake videophone number under the pretense that it’s her real number.
 She does this if Gillian keeps asking for her number.
 If Gillian calls the fake number, he gets upset.
 Metal Gear then says: “You were deceived?
 Women will do that if you give them the chance.”
 Gillian responds to Metal Gear’s line about women being deceivers with “Phooey!
 On them!”
 A casual curse on these women for being women!